-Under the Massachusetts Maternity Leave Act (MMLA), your employer can require that you take the 8 weeks leave all at once.
+Under the Massachusetts Parental Leave Act (MPLA), your employer can require that you take the 8 weeks leave all at once.

 It can.
 Family Medical Leave Act (FMLA) leave and workers’ compensation leave can run together.
 If the injury that the workers compensation is covering is serious enough to get FMLA illness or injury.